zoontek/react-native-bootsplash/README.md

 ## 🆘 Manual linking

-Because this package targets React Native 0.65.0+, you probably don't need to link it manually.
+Because this package targets recent React Native versions, you probably don't need to link it manually.
 But if you have a special case, follow these additional instructions:

 <details>
   <summary><b>👀 See manual linking instructions</b></summary>